IJMadalenA/adeptus-mechanicus/Python - Tools/Python - Tipo y Manejo de Datos.md

  |
  |  upper(self, /)
  |      Return a copy of the string converted to uppercase.
  |
- |  zfill(self, width, /)
- |      Pad a numeric string with zeros on the left, to fill a field of the given width.
- |
- |      The string is never truncated.
- |
  |  ----------------------------------------------------------------------
  |  Static methods defined here: